hutnerr/lospec-daily-bot/README.md

 # Overview
 This is a discord bot that provides the <a href="https://lospec.com/dailies/">Lospec Daily</a> to a server.
+More about the bot <a href="https://www.hunter-baker.com/pages/projects/lospec-bot.html">here.</a>

 This bot is not affiliated with Lospec in any way.
 It was just a project to help my friends and I improve our pixel art so we can make better games.